chaochunyang/flask/README.md

 3. Interactive Comparison:<br/>
   - Users can easily navigate through the web application.
   - Clicking on images from the homepage redirects to a the other page which can easily read the difference between ETFs.

+## Usage

+1. Homepage:
+  - Navigate to the homepage to view a list of available ETFs.
+  - Click on an ETF image to access the detailed comparison page.
+2. Info Comparison Page:
+  - Explore and analyze long-term return rates with preloaded parameters.
+  - includes fee/dividends/benefit number/founding years
+3. Long-term Return Rate Chart
+  - Visualize the return from beginning that easily compare the growth between different ETFs.